 That’s all.
 Now you should get a mail if plugin updates are available in one of your blogs.

-If you administer more than one blog you can add one email address which gets a copy of all updates.
+If you manage more than one blog, you can add one email address which gets a copy of all updates.
 This email address must appear before the first blog in the configuration file.
 Each email address which comes after a blog definition belongs to this blog and only gets a mail if updates for this specific blog are available.
 With this configuration you can inform each blog owner about updates for his/her blog and still get all the details.

-If you can't run cronjobs install both files (script and configuration file) on a webserver and open the script in your browser.
+If you can’t run cronjobs, install both files (script and configuration file) on a webserver and open the script in your browser.
 You have to add the config file parameter:

 Attention: Make sure that nobody else can access this url!

 Protecting this url with a password is a very good idea.